rmnldwg/lydata/2023-isb-multisite/README.md

 from_pathology(entry) → tuple[dict[str, int], bool]
 ```

 Infer how many nodes in an LNL where investigated/positive per resection.

-And if the LNL showed signs of extracapsular extension (ECE).
+If the LNL showed signs of extracapsular extension (ECE).

 The way the data was collected is a bit tricky: Generally, they report the number of nodes in an LNL that were investigated or positive (depending on the column one looks at).
 But if multiple levels were resected and investigated en bloc, they wrote the finding in each LNL and appended a letter to the number.
 So, if LNL I was resected together with LNL II and they found in total 10 nodes, they would write `LNL I: 10a` and `LNL II: 10a`.